-Notification of Award: It is expected that a decision selecting the successful contractor will be made within two (2) weeks of the closing date for the receipt of proposals.
-Upon conclusion of final negotiations with the successful contractor, all contractors submitting proposals in response to the RFP will be informed, in writing by email from Ali Robertson at Ali.Robertson@gomxa.org, of the name of the successful contractor.
+Notification of Award: It is expected that a decision selecting the successful contractor will be made within four (4) weeks of the closing date for the receipt of proposals.
+Upon conclusion of final negotiations with the successful contractor, all contractors submitting proposals in response to the RFP will be informed, in writing, of the name of the successful contractor.